Courseiva

 Why this answer

 In a predictive methodology, changes to the scope baseline must go through formal change control.
-The project manager should evaluate the impact and submit a change request to the change control board for approval.
-Option B is correct.
+The project manager should evaluate the impact and submit a formal change request to the change control board for approval.
+Option D is the correct action.

 33